typst-community/valkyrie/src/types/array.typ

 /// - length (integer, auto): *OPTIONAL* exact array length that satisfies validation. *MUST*
 ///   be a positiive integer.
 The program *MAY* be *ILL-FORMED* is concurrently set with either
 ///   `min` or `max`.
-/// - custom (function, none): *OPTIONAL* function that, if itself returns none, will produce
-///   the error set by `custom-error`.
-/// - custom-error (string, none): *OPTIONAL* error message produced upon failure of `custom`.
 /// - transform (function): *OPTIONAL* mapping function called after validation.
 /// - ..args (schema, none): Variadic positional arguments of length `0` or `1`. *SHOULD* not
 ///   contain named arguments.
 If no arguments are given, schema defaults to array of @@any